NbAiLab/nb-whisper/template.md

 </details>

 ### Whisper CPP
 Whisper CPP is a C++ implementation of the Whisper model, offering the same functionalities with the added benefits of C++ efficiency and performance optimizations.
 This allows embedding any Whisper model into a binary file, facilitating the development of real applications.
 However, it requires some familiarity with compiling C++ programs.
 Their [homepage](https://github.com/ggerganov/whisper.cpp) provides examples of how to build applications, including real-time transcription.

-The ggml-format model for Whisper CPP binaries can be downloaded [here](blob/main/ggml-model.bin).
+We have converted this model to the ggml-format model used by Whisper CPP binaries.
+The file can be downloaded [here](blob/main/ggml-model.bin).

 ### API
 Instructions for accessing the models via a simple API are included in the demos under Spaces.
 Note that these demos are temporary and will only be available for a few weeks.